Drum major (military): China

 Drum majors in the People's Liberation Army and affiliated military bands use a mix of techniques that are of American, German and Russian influence.
 Most drum majors carry a mace consisting of a gold staff with a red chain connected to a red ferrule at the bottom wrapped around it, along with a red fringe with a five-pointed star above it at the top.
 This baton is used similarly to that in the Russian or German military, where the drum major swings the baton up and down vertically to the beat of the music.

-The military band of the People's Liberation Army Ground Force uses an American-influenced mace and also executes American-style marching techniques, with the exception being the absence of a ceremonial sash.
+The military band of the People's Liberation Army Ground Force uses an American-influenced mace and also executes American-style marching techniques, with the exception being the absence of a ceremonial sash which is worn across the stomach.
 All band members wear a modified version of the full dress uniform usually worn by the guard of honour; the only difference is the type of shoes they wear.
 Prior to the introduction of this uniform, the band wore the full-dress uniform worn by general officers.